 This article is authored by MOI Global instructor John Heldman, portfolio manager of Triad Investment Management.
+John is an instructor at Best Ideas 2018, the fully online conference featuring more than one hundred expert instructors from the MOI Global membership community.

 What’s a Bitcoin?
 I’m not sure.
 It’s claimed to be a currency, just like the dollars in your wallet.
 Unless you’re a Millennial.
 They carry no cash.
 I know.
 I have two Millennials.
 My kids.
 But I digress.